 Is it good to have multiple credit cards?

-There’s a huge variety of credit card rewards, so you might want one for travel, one for grocery shopping, and one for fueling up.
-Or one that you charge your everyday expenses to and one with no FX fees that you reserve for use when traveling.
-Perhaps you have a Mastercard for Costco shopping and an Amex for other daily spending.
-The combinations are endless.
+There's a huge variety of credit card types and reward programs, so you might want one for travel, a separate one for grocery shopping, and another one for fueling up.
+Or one that you charge your everyday expenses to and one with no foreign exchange (FX) fees that you reserve for travelling.

 Having multiple credit cards may also help your credit score.
-Paying your balance off each month shows that you can be trusted to use your credit access responsibly.
-Credit bureaus also look at how much credit you’re using vs. how much you have available.
+Paying your balance off each month shows that you can be trusted to use your credit responsibly.
+Credit bureaus also look at how much credit you're using vs. how much you have available.
 The higher your total limits and the lower your balances, the better your credit utilization score will be.

 Take advantage of welcome bonuses